partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 **Congratulations!** You have now successfully implemented a UnicornTrivia application on one of three suported platforms!
 Now Try sending some questions and answers using the admin panel we configured previously.

-Below are some additional resources for further development!
-Feel free to skip on forward to the clean up section [here](https://github.com/awslabs/aws-amplify-unicorntrivia-workshop#wrap-up)!
+Now that you have finished, feel free to skip on forward to the wrap-up section [here](https://github.com/awslabs/aws-amplify-unicorntrivia-workshop#wrap-up)!

 ## Troubleshooting Notes